 Mark Tompkins

-Mark’s research will explore the experiences of older people and carers receiving hospital-at-home treatment.
-Mark will also explore the link between hospital-at-home, statutory social care (Local Authority) and primary and secondary care services (NHS Led Services).
+Mark’s research explored the experiences of older people and carers receiving hospital-at-home treatment.
+Mark also explored the link between hospital-at-home, statutory social care (Local Authority) and primary and secondary care services (NHS Led Services).

-The project will utilise qualitative methods of face-to-face and virtual semi-structured interviews both in NHS departments, care homes and people’s own homes.
-He will interview up to 60 participants, all lasting 1 hour.
-The participants will be older people, unpaid carers and health and social care professionals.
+The project utilised qualitative methods of face-to-face and virtual semi-structured interviews both in NHS departments, care homes and people’s own homes.
+He interviewed 45 participants, all lasting up to 1 hour.
+The participants were older people, unpaid carers and health and social care professionals.

 Biography